 Tax Implications Are Dependant on the Type of Business Entity

-Tax handling for your business can vary greatly depending on the entity you choose.
-If you form a partnership, S corporation, LLC, or remain a sole proprietorship—these entities are recognized as pass-through entities.
-Pass-through entities are not subject to tax at the entity level.
-Instead, the income of the company owners is taxed on their individual tax returns.
+Undergoing this process for your business can vary greatly depending on the entity you choose.
+If you form a partnership, S corporation, LLC, or remain a sole proprietorship—these units are recognized as pass-through entities.
+Pass-through entities aren't subject to tax at the entity level.
+Instead, the earnings of the company owners are taxed on their own tax returns.

-Conversely, a traditional C corporation is subject to potential double taxation at both the entity and the individual level.
-There are certain tax advantages associated with this entity, including an ability to defer taxation, providing that the corporation retains its income and capital gain is not realized.
+Conversely, a traditional C corporation is subject to potential double taxation at both the individual and entity levels.
+Likewise, tax advantages exist that are linked with this entity, including a chance to delay taxation, providing that the corporation retains its income and capital gain is not realized.
 Ultimately, business owners must carefully evaluate the risks, benefits, and company goals when selecting the business entity type that’s most beneficial for their company needs.

 Succession Planning for Closely Help Business & Family-Owned Companies